hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 add_filter( 'hcap_blacklist_ip', 'my_hcap_denylist_ip', 10, 2 );
 `

+= How does hCaptcha determine the visitor IP address? =

+hCaptcha uses `REMOTE_ADDR` by default.
+If your site is behind a trusted proxy or CDN, go to Settings → hCaptcha → Anti-Spam → Access Control and select only the IP headers your edge service overwrites or strips from direct client requests.

+Forwarding headers such as `X-Forwarded-For`, `CF-Connecting-IP`, and `X-Real-IP` can be spoofed when they pass through from the browser unchanged.
+Do not enable a header unless your hosting stack makes it trustworthy before WordPress receives the request.

+On upgrade, custom `hcap_trusted_address_headers` filters are migrated into this setting.
+Otherwise the setting starts empty and an admin notice asks you to review it.

 = How to allowlist certain IPs =

 You can use the following filter.
 It should be added to your plugin's (or mu-plugin's) main file.
 This filter won't work being added to a theme's functions.php file.